kanehekili/VideoCut/README.md

 ### Using remux instead of ffmpeg
 remuxX is based on ffmpeg, but uses an integrated approach to cut and join videos.
 Currently there is a bug in ffmpeg to concat mp4.
 Remux handles it correctly.
 To activate it, use the "coggs" icon and select "VideoCut muxer".

 Please note that excat cut (i.e. transcoding) is available for remux5.
-Since it runs single threaded, it is far too slow for usage.
-Will work on a mutlithreaded version.
+Its an optimized library based on libav.
+In most cases this lib is faster than native ffmpeg, the cuts are exact when using the "Exact cut" option.
+Runs on all threads available.

 ### Exact frame cut for one GOP only?
 Can't be really implemented with the ffmpeg ABI.
 The transcoded part will have different coding parameters than the rest of the stream.
 A decoder cannot handle that change.
 On the other hand there is no way to transcode the GOP with the exact parameters of the original stream, since only a subset of h264 paramenters are accepted by the ffmpeg ABI.